Short-loop electric bus serves as a proving ground for dynamic wireless charging

 This isn't the first real-world test of Electreon's tech.
 The company previously installed wireless-charging hardware on a short section of Swedish road, and used it to charge electric trucks.

 In 2017, Qualcomm demonstrated a system that charged a small van as it traveled at 60 mph.
-That technology was part of a 2019 deal selling Qualcomm's wireless-charging tech to Witricity.
+That technology was part of a 2019 deal selling Qualcomm's wireless-charging tech to WiTricity.

 Although the standards for static wireless charging were harmonized last year, dynamic wireless charging remains a farther-off tech.
 A similar process of harmonization will be needed to ensure of interoperability of vehicles and charging hardware, but the tech shows a lot of promise.